wttkirby/Human-Language_Tech/README.md

 The files named filename['', 2, 3].txt hold the names of all of the files that hold information for a topic.
 This makes it easy to read in between the two files used for this webcrawler.

 I also made a [paper](https://github.com/wttkirby/Human-Language_Tech/blob/main/Assignment_6/WebCrawler.docx) as required by Professor Mazidi.

+#Assignment 7: Text Classification
+For this assignment we were supposed to run three text classification algorithms on any dataset of our choosing.
+I chose a [data set](https://www.kaggle.com/datasets/reihanenamdari/mental-health-corpus) that was made to categorise text based on whether or not it had signs of mental health issues.
+This is the [file](portfolio-assignment-7-text-classification.ipynb) that I created.

+#Assignment 8: ACL Paper Summary
+For this assignment I read a paper on ToxiGen, a text classification model that hopes to more accurately identify toxic, bigotted language on social media platforms.
+It highlights the shortcomings of current models used and the process to create it.
+I then wrote a 2-page [summary](ToxiGen.pdf) about the paper.